Samthesimpsons/50.021-Artificial-Intelligence/README.md

 # 50.021 Artificial Intelligence
 SUTD 50.021 Artificial Intelligence Module Homework and Notes

 My cheatsheets, homework and any lab sessions.
+Guide to get an A (if you put in the effort, it is easily attainable)

 Homeworks are a mixture of original work and referenced from https://github.com/yee-kevin/artificial-intelligence (mainly for the generative model homework).
 Please do not directly copy (from mine or Yee Kevin) as that is plagiarism.